To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Beauceron

-The Beauceron is also known as the Berger de Beauce, Bas Rouge, Red Stocking and Beauce Shepherd.
+The Beauceron is also known as the Berger de Beauce, Bas Rouge, Red Stocking, and Beauce Shepherd.
 This breed is a French herding breed that has been recorded as far back as 1578.
-This dog stands between 24 and 27 ½ inches tall and weighs as much as 100 pounds.
-In general this breed is both brave and intelligent but much receive adequate stimulation in order to receive enough physical and mental exercise.
-Without adequate exercise this breed can be very destructive and turn to herding its human family.
+This dog stands between 24 and 27 ½ inches tall and weighs as much as 100 lbs.
+In general, this breed is both brave and intelligent but must receive adequate stimulation in order to receive enough physical and mental exercise.
+Without adequate exercise, this breed can be very destructive and turn to herding its human family.
 The Beauceron has a short double coat with a harsh outer coat and a softer undercoat.
-This dog can be black with tan markings or may also have patches of gray, black and tan.
+This dog can be black with tan markings or may also have patches of gray, black, and tan.
 Although a generally healthy breed, the Beauceron is prone to hip dysplasia and bloat.
 The average lifespan of this large breed is between 10 and 12 years.

 Belgian Malinois